What Makes a Deliverable Board-Ready: The 16-Point Quality Gate

 Every H2 and H3 heading in a Sagentix deliverable is a complete declarative sentence that states a finding, not a topic label.

-Why it matters: This is the Pyramid Principle, formalized by Barbara Minto at McKinsey in the 1970s and still the gold standard for management consulting communication.
+Why it matters: This is the Pyramid Principle, formalized by Barbara Minto at McKinsey in the 1960s–70s and still a widely adopted standard for management consulting communication (Minto, 2009).
 A reader should be able to read only the headings of a document and understand the complete argument.
 Topic labels ("Market Overview," "Competitive Analysis") tell the reader what category of information follows, but not what the analysis found.

 How it differs: Most consulting deliverables — including those from major firms — default to topic labels because they're easier to write.
-Declarative titles require the analyst to commit to a specific finding in every section, which imposes discipline on the analysis itself.
+Declarative titles require the analyst to commit to a specific finding in every section, which imposes discipline on the analysis itself (Minto, 2009).

 Check 4: Cross-Phase Integration Check

 Every Sagentix engagement produces 10 interconnected phase deliverables.
-The cross-phase check verifies that data, claims, and recommendations are consistent across all of them.
+The cross-phase check verifies that data, claims, and recommendations are consistent across all of them Sagentix GTM Methodology, 2026.

 What it catches: